Online Astronomy eText: The Planets

 Prior to the late 1700's, no planet had been "discovered".
 The nature of the planets and the fact that the Earth was one of them wasn't fully realized until the Copernican revolution, but the fact that they existed, whatever their nature, was known since antiquity.

 Uranus was discovered on March 13, 1781 by a music teacher and composer, Frederick William Herschel, who had become an avid amateur astronomer and telescope maker.
 He at first thought it a comet, naming it Georgium Sidus (George's Star) in honor of George III, but its motion was unlike that of a comet, and the astronomer royal, Nevil Maskelyne, suggested that it might be a planet.
-Mathematical confirmation of this proposal created a sensation, making Herschel the most celebrated astronomer of his day (and a professional to boot, as he was appointed King's astronomer and was able to devote all his time to astronomy).
+Mathematical confirmation of this proposal created a sensation, making Herschel the most celebrated astronomer of his day (and a professional to boot, as he was appointed King's astronomer at what was then a handsome rate of pay and was thereafter able to devote all his time to astronomy).

 Other than in Britain, where the new planet was referred to as the Georgian Planet for nearly sixty years, there was great resistance to Herschel's suggested name for the planet.
-The newly created United States and France, recently and still at war with Britain, particularly found the name anathema, and it was quickly christened Herschel.
+France and the newly created United States, at that time at war with Britain, particularly found the name anathema, and it was quickly christened Herschel.
 Eventually, a multitude of suggestions based on mythological figures was resolved in favor of Ouranos (Ούρανός), the Greek god of the heavens, transliterated to the present Uranus.

 For Heaven's Sake, Say It Right

-Due to the tittering of people with infantile notions of humor, astronomers have been reluctant in the age of visual media to pronounce Uranus the way it should be pronounced.
-As a result, most verbal references to the planet use incorrect pronunciation.
-However, aside from the way the god's name is pronounced ("Oo-rain-uss"), the appropriate way to say the seventh planet's name is the way you pronounce "uranium", which is named after Uranus (as neptunium is named after Neptune, and plutonium after Pluto).
-So in the United States, where it's "yoo-rain-ee-umm", Uranus should be pronounced "Yoo-rain-uss", not "Yoor-uhn-uss".
-And if you can't say that and ignore the laughter that may result, than you shouldn't say anything at all.
+Due to the tittering of people with infantile notions of humor, many English-speaking astronomers have been reluctant in the age of visual media to pronounce Uranus the way it should be pronounced, and most English verbal references to the planet use incorrect pronunciation.
+However, aside from the way the God of the Heavens' name (Ούρανός) is pronounced ("OOR-ahn-nohss") in (the more or less original) Greek, the correct way to say the seventh planet's name is how you pronounce "uranium", which is named after Uranus (just as neptunium is named after Neptune, and plutonium after Pluto).
+So in Germany, where uranium is called Uran and pronounced "OOHR-ahn", the planet is called Uranus, pronounced "OOHR-ahn-uss", while in the the United States, where uranium is called "yoo-RAIN-ee-umm", Uranus should be pronounced "Yoo-RAIN-uss", not the bastardized "YOOR-uhn-uss" all too often used.
+And if you can't say that and ignore the titters that may result, then you shouldn't say anything at all.

 Earlier Observations of Uranus